ferdymercury/PythonInstallGuide/Git.md

 11) Next, you want to install [Miniforge](Miniforge.md)

 ---
-Extra Steps (when command window won't start):
+Extra Steps (ONLY when the command window won't start due to this error):

 A) Make sure the __`auto run`__ part of the registry is cleared.  __`Please note that modifying the Registry can be harmful if you do not know what you are doing`__.
 Go to the Windows search box and type this in